 Tenders were released early in 1827 for the works.
 John Pennefeather was awarded the contract in April 1827 to do the excavation work for the locks.
 Although Walter Fenlon was the lowest bidder on the masonry contract, the contract was awarded to the partnership of Thomas McKay and John Redpath.
 This was because of their experience with masonry work, both having worked on the Lachine Canal, and more recently, Thomas McKay's masonry work on the Chaudière Bridge, built under the direction of Colonel By in the winter of 1826/27.
 Walter Fenlon was awarded the contract for excavating the basin in Beaver Meadow and the construction of the drainage channel and waste weir.
 Philemon Wright (the founder of Hull) and Sons was awarded the contract for the mounded aqueduct through Dow's Great Swamp.

 By the end of 1827, good progress had been made on the locks with excavation two thirds completed and portions of the first three locks completed.
 Material used for the locks was limestone, quarried on the cliffs on each side of Entrance Valley.
-In 1827, Thomas McKay also constructed two large stone buildings, the Commissariat located on the west side of the locks (now the Bytown Museum) and the Royal Engineers' Building (Ordnance Building) on the east side of the canal works.
+In 1827, the partnership of Thomas McKay and John Redpath was awarded the contract to build the Commissariat building on the west side of the locks (now the Bytown Museum).
+A similar building, the Ordnance Building (Royal Engineer's Building) was built at the same time by Robert Drummond on the east side of the canal works.

 In the spring of 1828, work was stopped while Colonel By waited to hear from the Kempt Committee whether his request for a larger lock size (to allow steamboat passage) would be accepted.
 In June, the committee decided that locks 134 feet (40.8 m) long by 33 feet (10.1 m) wide should be used.